realA10001986/Time-Circuits-Display/README.md

 Brightness of speedo display when displaying speed.

+##### &#9654; Switch speedo off when idle

+If this is checked, the Speedo is switched off when idle, ie when no time travel takes place, no GPS speed  and no temperature are available.
+If checked, the speedo shows "0." in those situations.
+Having this checked will wear the LEDs of your speedo in the long run.

 ##### &#9654; Real-life acceleration figures

 This option selects the acceleration times for the time travel sequence.